EESSI/docs/docs/getting_access/eessi_limactl.md

-# Installing EESSI with limactl on MacOS
+# Installing EESSI with Lima on MacOS

 ## Installation of Lima